-- Present historical aquatic habitats with overlays of development, and especially port development and flood channel development, to provide a more clear assessment of where potential aquatic habitat restoration would be most feasible. - Goals for aquatic habitat protection do not include the definition for the mechanism by which the aquatic habitat would be protected.
+• Present historical aquatic habitats with overlays of development, and especially port development and flood channel development, to provide a more clear assessment of where potential aquatic habitat restoration would be most feasible.

+- Goals for aquatic habitat protection do not include the definition for the mechanism by which the aquatic habitat would be protected.
 While acquisition of privately held aquatic habitat areas is one potential method, this could be infeasible.
 Future work will include establishing specific strategies for protection of aquatic habitats that will include alternatives to acquisition. - Targets for protection and enhancement of existing aquatic habitats could be refined based on the quality of the existing habitat.
 It would not make sense to select concrete lined flood control channels for the protection target, as they provide minimal habitat value.
-Future work should rank existing aquatic habitat areas by their habitat value and use that information to inform guide protection and enhancement targets.

-- Future work should be done to describe the specific needs and constraints throughout the region.
-Once the needs and constraints were adequately assessed, projects could be evaluated taking this into consideration. - Improve the Water Source/Supply & Hydroperiod section of the scoring sheets to take into account more complex mechanisms of hydromodification, such as impacts of increased impervious cover. - Incorporate OSHARP targets into the General Plans generated by the Governor's Office of Planning and Research. - Refine list of linkages to reflect the constraints.
-For instance, channels that undergo regular maintenance or rivers where it would not be feasible to provide a 1,000-foot buffer should be removed from this list. - Develop a methodology for counting projects that serve both recreation and habitat goals towards the targets. - This plan developed targets and evaluation criteria for the region.
-Each subregion must develop their own strategy for contributing to meeting these targets.
-Subregions may choose to use the evaluation criteria presented in this report, or they may choose to develop different criteria that meets the specific needs of their region.
-Subregional implementation will require planning departments within each region to evaluate or interpret the targets compared to land use to determine opportunities and constraints throughout the region. - Coastal Sediment is a major climate change issue.
+Future work should rank existing aquatic habitat areas by their habitat value and use that information to inform guide protection and enhancement targets. - Future work should be done to describe the specific needs and constraints throughout the region.
+Once the needs and constraints were adequately assessed, projects could be evaluated taking this into consideration. - Improve the Water Source/Supply & Hydroperiod section of the scoring sheets to take into account more complex mechanisms of hydromodification, such as impacts of increased impervious cover. - Incorporate OSHARTM targets into the General Plans generated by the Governor's Office of Planning and Research. - Refine list of linkages to reflect the constraints.
+For instance, channels that undergo regular maintenance or rivers where it would not be feasible to provide a 1,000-foot buffer should be removed from this list. - Develop a methodology for counting projects that serve both recreation and habitat goals towards the targets. - Coastal Sediment is a major climate change issue.
 The California Coastal Sediment Workgroup just issued a draft Beach Sediment Report.
 Further work on Open Space targets should include a review of this report and incorporate relevant findings. - Develop a more accurate assessment of usable park land in large open spaces within the region to more accurately assess how well passive recreation standards are met and refine targets. - Critical habitat areas should be updated with each update of the plan, as they are continuously being revised.

-13. REFERENCES AND SOURCE DOCUMENTS
+12 REFERENCES AND SOURCE DOCUMENTS